 Marengo is a tiny village located in the state of Ohio.
 With a population of 280 people and just one neighborhood, Marengo is the 746th largest community in Ohio.
-Marengo has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Marengo has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Marengo real estate is some of the most expensive in Ohio, although Marengo house values don't compare to the most expensive real estate in the U.S.

-Marengo is a blue-collar town, with 38.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Marengo, you'll notice that it is more blue-collar than most other communities in America.
+38.79% of Marengo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Marengo is a village of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Marengo who work in healthcare (10.30%), healthcare suport services (9.09%), and sales jobs (6.67%).

-A relatively large number of people in Marengo telecommute to their jobs.
-Overall, about 11.52% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.52% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Marengo, however, is that residents on average have to contend with a long commute, spending on average 31.85 minutes every day commuting to work.

-As is often the case in a small village, Marengo doesn't have a public transportation system that people use for their commute.
+Marengo is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Marengo in 2022 was $33,372, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $133,488 for a family of four.
 However, Marengo contains both very wealthy and poor people as well.